monster-js/monster-js/docs/router/route-changes-subscription.md

 # Route Changes Subscription

-In Weco JS, you can subscribe to route changes to react to updates in the application's route.
+In Monster JS, you can subscribe to route changes to react to updates in the application's route.
 This enables you to track changes in route parameters, query parameters, or the route itself, allowing you to trigger specific actions or update the UI accordingly.

 ## 1. Subscribing to Route Changes

-Weco JS provides an API to subscribe to route changes.
+Monster JS provides an API to subscribe to route changes.
 This allows you to listen for any updates to the route and take action based on the new route, parameters, or query parameters.

 ### Example: Subscribing to Route Changes